 The number of children in the foster care system supersedes the amount of caring and supportive homes available.
 With a shortage of foster homes, BCFS HHS is expanding its foster care program to include the Dallas/Fort Worth area.
 We are actively recruiting foster families to rise to the challenge and provide children/youth with a loving home.
 We are looking for families to invest themselves in the lives of children that are in desperate need of care, love, and a safe place to call home, even if it is only temporary.
 We believe working together, and together we can make a difference in the lives of children and youth we serve.

 BCFS Health and Human Services works with the State of Texas and the U.S. Office of Refugee Resettlement to match caring adults with children who need a home.
 Children are placed in foster homes because they have been removed from their own families due to abuse, neglect or other issues that endanger their safety.
 Other children in our care are from foreign countries and placed in foster care as they await the federal government’s decision on how best to reunite them with their families.

-What is it like to be a resource family?
+What is it like to be a Foster Family?

-The lives of resource families mirror that of any other family: soccer practice and math homework, birthday parties and church on Sunday.
+The lives of Foster Families mirror that of any other family: soccer practice and math homework, birthday parties and church on Sunday.
 BCFS Health and Human Services believes that all children in foster care should have the opportunity to grow up in a supportive family environment that gives them real-life role models and one-on-one parental guidance.